pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/03-custom-pxl-scripts-3.md

 3. Run the script using the keyboard shortcut: `ctrl+enter` (Windows, Linux) or `cmd+enter` (Mac).

-4. Hide the script editor using `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).
+4. Hide the script editor using the keyboard shortcut: `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).

 > Your Live UI should output something similar to the following:

 <svg title='Live View with Table widget.' src='pxl-scripts/first-vis-spec-4.png'/>

 5. Note the `start_time` variable in the top right.
-Select the drop-down arrow next to it, type `-30m` and press `Enter`.
-The Live UI should update with the appropriate results for that timewindow.
+Select the drop-down arrow next to it, type `-1h` and press `Enter`.
+The Live UI should update the results to reflect the new time window.

 ### Adding a required script variable

+Let's add another variable, a required one, to the `Vis Spec`.
+A required variable must be input before the script can be run.

 1. Open the script editor using the keyboard shortcut: `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).

-2. Select the `PxL Script` tab and replace the contents with the following:
+2. Modify the `PxL Script` tab and replace the contents with the following:

 ```python
 # Import Pixie's module for querying data